The Wake Up And Dream Challenge

 Webster’s dictionary lists three definitions of the word dream that directly relate to how the word dream is used throughout this book.
 Individually, however, they do not encompass the meaning of a ‘wake up’ dream.
 It is only through a combination of the definitions that a full understanding can be had by all who read this book.

-Webster’s first definition of a dream is (http://www.merriamwebster.com/dictionary/dream) “a series of thoughts, images, or emotions occurring during sleep.”
+http://www.merriamwebster.com/dictionary/dream) “a series of thoughts, images, or emotions occurring during sleep.”
 We are all familiar with the experience of sleeping dreams.
 While we sleep we see, hear, smell, taste and feel things that appear like mini-movies inside our minds.
-They seem real, although we have learned to recognize that they are imaginary images.
-A nightmare is a dream that is so frightening they wake us from our sleep.
+They

 Over the centuries, man has been fascinated by dreams.
 Beginning in the days of the Old Testament and Joseph’s interpretations of dreams, to the here and now, mankind has attempted to understand the meaning of the dream state.
 In the 20th Century, Sigmund Freud began to see the importance of dreams with regard to our mental health.
 Freud proposed that dreams were windows to our unconscious minds, and in therapy, dreams are interpreted as a way to help clients understand their problems, drives, and to enhance their lives.